Energy-momentum conservation laws in Finsler/Kawaguchi Lagrangian formulation: Introduction

 As we mentioned, these are the special cases where the Lagrangian already had the property of reparameterisation invariance.
 However, our formulation is not restricted to such special cases, and we will later show some examples for the Lagrangian without this property.

 In the next section, we will give the definition of Finsler and Kawaguchi manifold used in our formulation.
 The Finsler-Kawaguchi Lagrangian formulation is described in section 3, and the examples of a point particle, scalar field, Dirac field, and electromagnetic field are introduced successively in section 4.
-We show that the quantities regarded as the conserved currents in the standard sense appears in the Euler-Lagrange equations.
-Finally in section 5, we apply the theory to general relativity, and compare the quantities that were derived in the same way as the conserved currents in section 4.
-We propose that such quantities could be interpreted as the energy-momentum currents of general relativity.
+We show that energy-momentum conservation law in the standard sense appears in the Euler-Lagrange equations.
+In section 5, we apply the theory to general relativity and Palatini $f(R)$ gravity, and derive conserved currents naturally as in the same way introduced in section 4.
+We propose that such quantities could be interpreted as energy-momentum currents of gravitational theories.